Dosage Form: injection, solution

 Loss of vision, which can be complete for light and colors, has been reported after the use of Carboplatin with doses higher than those recommended in the package insert.
 Vision appears to recover totally or to a significant extent within weeks of stopping these high doses.

-High dosages of Carboplatin (more than 4 times the recommended dose) have resulted in severe abnormalities of liver function tests.
+High dosages of Carboplatin (more than four times the recommended dose) have resulted in severe abnormalities of liver function tests.

 Carcinogenesis, Mutagenesis, Impairment of Fertility